-As part of ongoing management, InfraRed's Asset Managers sit on the boards of portfolio companies and raise ESG issues at board meetings as appropriate.
+As part of ongoing management, InfraRed's representatives sit on the boards of portfolio companies and raise sustainability matters at board meetings as appropriate.
 This includes ensuring that InfraRed's policy requirements, including policies governing sustainability, anti-bribery, cyber security, modern slavery, and health and safety are implemented and being maintained.

-InfraRed believes that its suppliers should be working to ensure modern slavery does not occur.
-This includes InfraRed's suppliers' subcontractors, who may use temporary and agency employees.
-If InfraRed discovered that one of its suppliers was accepting of modern slavery in its business or supply chain, it would engage with the business to seek to remove such practices from their business and, if necessary, terminate its arrangement with that supplier at the earliest opportunity.
+InfraRed believes that suppliers of its portfolio companies should be working to ensure modern slavery does not occur.
+This includes suppliers' subcontractors, who may use temporary and agency employees.
+If InfraRed discovered that one of those suppliers was accepting of modern slavery in its business or supply chain, it would engage with the business to seek to remove such practices from its business and, if necessary, terminate its arrangement with that supplier at the earliest opportunity.

-InfraRed undertakes an annual ESG survey of its projects to confirm that the relevant portfolio companies and direct subcontractors have a current modern slavery policy in place.
+InfraRed undertakes an annual sustainability survey of its projects to confirm that the relevant portfolio companies and direct subcontractors have a current modern slavery policy in place.
 This requirement applies to all jurisdictions.
-The annual ESG survey enables InfraRed to identify if there are any areas of non-compliance, in which case, InfraRed will engage with the portfolio company to rectify this position.
+This survey enables InfraRed to identify any areas of non-compliance, in which case, InfraRed will engage with the portfolio company to rectify this position.

-InfraRed's annual ESG survey also assesses whether these parties actively consider and implement processes to ensure that modern slavery requirements are addressed in a project's supply chain.
-For example, InfraRed encourages portfolio companies to train their staff on modern slavery requirements and utilise audit procedures to ensure that the requirements are being implemented effectively.
+InfraRed's annual sustainability survey also assesses whether these parties actively consider and implement processes to ensure that modern slavery requirements are addressed in a project's supply chain.
+For example, InfraRed encourages portfolio companies and their suppliers to train their staff on modern slavery requirements and utilise audit procedures to ensure that the requirements are being implemented effectively.

-InfraRed remains committed to the prevention of modern slavery and upholding minimum safeguards and delivering the commitments set out in this document.
+InfraRed remains committed to the prevention of modern slavery and delivering the commitments set out in this document.
 It is acknowledged that there will be limitations to what can be achieved in practice.
-Through the annual ESG survey and stakeholder engagement, InfraRed aims to increase its visibility of policies and processes relating to modern slavery within its portfolio companies and their supply chains, noting that these do not form part of InfraRed's supply chain.
+Through the annual sustainability survey and stakeholder engagement, InfraRed aims to increase its visibility of policies and processes relating to modern slavery within its portfolio companies and their supply chains, noting that these do not form part of InfraRed's supply chain.